-E. experimental or investigational services, procedures or goods, as defined in 8.325.6 NMAC Experimental or Investigational Procedures, Technologies or Therapies;
+E. experimental or investigational services, procedures or goods, as defined in 8.325.6 NMAC;

 F. any goods or services that a household that does not include a person with a disability would be expected to pay for as a routine household expense;